Cerro Torre with river in morning light.

 Read More

-Cerro Torre and Fitz Roy reflected in an infinity pool during an intense sunset.
+Cerro Torre and Fitz Roy reflected in a pond at sunset

 Double Delight